xyr11/xtrike-bot/README.md

 ## To-do's for future versions
 - [ ] Dedicated `video` command for extracting videos on platforms `youtube-dl` supports
 - [ ] Support for command aliases
+- [ ] Command that temporarily disables other commands
 - [ ] Switch commands and autoresponses to Class
 - [ ] Auto-generate `Options` field in the help embed from the options property for slash commands
 - [ ] Unified and modularized logger